Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Introduction

-In this paper, we consider the MAP estimation with an uncorrelated Gaussian prior for joint sparse signal reconstruction from multiple measurement vectors, with application to DOA estimation.
+To overcome the above issues, we consider the MAP estimation with an uncorrelated Gaussian prior for joint sparse signal reconstruction from multiple measurement vectors, with application to DOA estimation.
 In contrast to the mixed-norm minimization approaches, we employ the exact $\ell_{2,0}$-norm constraint to avoid performance degradation caused by the relaxation of the cardinality constraint.
 The corresponding MAP estimator is formulated as a regularized LS problem with an $\ell_{2,0}$-norm constraint, which can be viewed as a generalization of the $\ell_0$-norm constrained LS problem investigated in~\cite{pilanciSparseLearningBoolean2015} from a single measurement to MMV case.
-In particular, compared to the DML, the uncorrelated Gaussian prior introduces an additional Tikhonov regularization into the MAP estimation problem, which can then be exactly reformulated as a mixed-integer semidefinite program (MISDP) by using the reformulation techniques in~\cite{pilanciSparseLearningBoolean2015}.
+Compared to DML, the uncorrelated Gaussian prior introduces an additional Tikhonov regularization into the MAP estimation problem, which enables a reformulation to a mixed-integer semidefinite program (MISDP).
 The presented MISDP reformulation can be viewed as an extension of the reformulation in~\cite{pilanciSparseLearningBoolean2015} to the MMV case.
-However, we provide a different interpretation of the reformulation.
-The motivation for using the MAP estimator is that the MISDP problem class has recently been comprehensively studied in mathematical optimization.
-There exist several general-purpose solvers based on the state-of-the-art branch-and-bound method, such as SCIP-SDP~\cite{gallyFrameworkSolvingMixedinteger2018,matterPresolvingMixedIntegerSemidefinite2023,hojnyHandlingSymmetriesMixedInteger2023}, that can be employed to obtain a global optimum of a MISDP problem more efficiently than the DML approach, which generally requires exhaustive search.
-Moreover, if the branch-and-bound solver is terminated early, an optimality assessment of the obtained solution is provided by the gap between the lower and upper bounds of the optimal value.
-Due to the incorporation of a randomized rounding procedure in the branch-and-bound approach, the SCIP-SDP solver often quickly finds an optimal or nearly optimal solution, but the verification of the optimality of the obtained solution may still be computationally expensive for problems of extremely large dimensions.
-Motivated by the above observation, we devise a randomized rounding algorithm, as an extension of the solution approach of Pilanci et al. in~\cite{pilanciSparseLearningBoolean2015} for the single measurement case to the multiple measurement problem under consideration in order to obtain a satisfactory approximate solution at a significantly reduced computation time for large problem dimensions.
-Simulation results demonstrate the improved error performance of our proposed methods in comparison to several widely used DOA estimation methods.
-In particular, compared to the DML estimator obtained by brute-force search over a multidimensional grid, which is often used as a benchmark, the proposed MISDP-based method applied with the randomized rounding algorithm exhibits a superior error performance at a considerably reduced running time in difficult scenarios, e.g., in the case with a limited number of snapshots.
-Moreover, in contrast to other nonconvex approaches, including the greedy methods and the SBL method, the proposed MISDP-based method offers a guarantee of finding a global optimum via a branch-and-bound solver.
-In addition, using the MISDP reformulation, we extend the existing links between the considered $\ell_{2,0}$-norm constrained problem and its commonly used convex relaxation --- the $\ell_{2,1}$-norm minimization problem.
-Lastly, we remark that, although, in this paper, the measurement model is described in an application of DOA estimation, the proposed method is not restricted to any specific dictionary structure and, therefore, can be directly applied to a joint sparse estimation problem in any other application.
+However, we provide a different interpretation that connects the reformulation to the concentration with respect to the nuisance parameters in the classical DOA estimation methods~\cite{pesaventoThreeMoreDecades2023}.